 “That’s a huge benefit at no cost, and will enhance a very important relationship between a mother and her child.
 But our study is not scientifically rigorous enough yet, although we have had a follow-up for 15 months which shows we are probably on the right track.
 We are doing further work on a much larger scale now.”

 Another weapon in preventing MTC appears to be the drug, Nevirapine.
 Coovadia has been deeply involved in SA International Nevirapine Trial (SAINT), as has Dr James McIntyre at Chris Hani-Baragwanath Hospital.

 Results of the Nevirapine trials will be released at the conference, and Coovadia says he will be “very surprised” if the results are not accepted by the conference.

 “But even though Nervirapine is cheap, it won’t be the answer.
 I think our government understands this very well.
-It will have to be implemented in a programme which provides proper ante-natal care, counselling and testing, laboratories and a management structure to ensure the steady supply of the drugs.
-So even if government decides to go ahead, it will have to phase it in.”
+It will have to be implemented in a programme which provides proper ante-natal care, counselling and testing, laboratories and a management structure to ensure a steady supply of the drugs.
+So even if the government decides to go ahead, it will have to phase it in.”

 Asked whether the AIDS 2000 conference will simply be a gigantic talkshop, Coovadia points out that unlike the other international AIDS conferences, this one has a “tremendous articulation with social, political and economic issues.”